 Championing Green Building

 Is it easier or harder to be green in 2008?
-(Some people still ask, what is green building?)
+(Some people still ask, what is sustainable building?)
 Here’s what I mean.
 The Summer Olympics brought us a new swimming venue.
 Beijing’s Watercube is—luminescent, athletic, borne of air.
 It’s also energy efficient.
 The Bird’s Nest, too, was an icon of organic form—light, durable, cost-efficient, and eco-conscious.
 In both buildings a transparent polymer makes “green” look easy.
 Read “One to Watch” to find how architects and builders are using ETFE to push the limits of design and sustainability.
 China is an ancient culture with a new face; ETFE is decades-old material being used as a new “face”.
 For a case study on ETFE, head to www.acsa-arch.org/plastic.

 Also featured in this issue are ICFs, extending design choices while increasing energy efficiency.
 Lightweight and easy to install, these foam-and-concrete “sandwich” forms dampen noise, and resist wind and pests.
 To follow up our last issue’s article on recycling vinyl roofs, read the interview with the architect who solved tough design challenges topping off the Dallas Cowboys’ stadium.
 Even in Texas heat, a vinyl roof can help a stadium keep its cool.